 Please note, if you hit the ‘reply’ button your message goes out by default to the whole list.
 If you want to reply to the author of the message only, please click on the ‘forward’ button and then re-enter the person’s address.

-In this PAFPNet discussion query we seek your views and advice on successful ways to reduce potential beetle breeding sites.
-This information will assist in drafting regional phytosanitary guidelines for coconut plantations, sawmills and landfills.
+In this PAFPNet discussion query we asked your views and advice on successful ways to reduce potential beetle breeding sites.
+What resulted was a wide ranging discussion about emergency responses, biological control and phyto-sanitation.
+The consolidated responses will assist in drafting regional phytosanitary guidelines for coconut plantations, sawmills and landfills.